ESPN College Basketball: 2010s

 In 2010, ESPN reached a deal for rights to Atlantic Coast Conference (ACC) basketball and football, while still maintaining Raycom's long-standing syndicated package.
 In July 2016, ESPN announced an extension of the agreement, which would include the formation of the ACC Network cable channel, and the end of Raycom's broadcast television package after the 2018–19 season.
 In 2017, ESPN renewed its rights to the Big Ten through the 2022–23 season.

 In 2017, ESPN unveiled a significantly redesigned on-air presentation for college basketball games; ESPN explained that the new branding was designed to reflect the fan culture and tribalism of the game.

 2020s

 In August 2022, ESPN lost its rights to the Big Ten after the upcoming 2022–23 season.
 In October 2022, ESPN renewed with the Big 12 Conference.

+In the 2023–24 season, ESPN aired five additional Wednesday-night games in January 2024, replacing NBA Wednesday games that had been relocated to ABC as replacement programming due to the WGA and SAG-AFTRA strikes.